admarschoonen/TouchLib/api---functions.md

 ```C++
 bool isCalibrating(int n)
 ```
-Returns true if channel `n` is in calibrating state.
+Returns true if sensor `n` is in calibrating state.

 ---